Purpose

 Notice

-SELECT JOINandWHEREclauses, that is, an SPJ query.
-For materialized views that do not meet these conditions, no error will be reported, but they will not be used for rewriting. - In OceanBase Database Oracle mode, when creating a materialized view that supports rewrite, you must specify a refresh method (
+SELECT JOINandWHEREclauses, that is, SPJ queries.
+For materialized views that do not meet the conditions, no error is returned, but they are not used for query rewriting. - In Oracle mode of OceanBase Database, you must specify the refresh method (

-For more information about materialized view query rewrite, see Materialized view query rewrite.
+For more information about materialized view query rewriting, see Query rewriting of materialized views.

 on_query_computation_clause